 Dr. Harold Emile Foex was born in Sugar City, Colorado on the 6th of November, 1907.
 His parents were Harold Emile Foex and the former Ethel Elsie Teters.
-His father worked at a sugar mill.
-He had a sister Helen.
-Dr. Foex moved to Chatham, Ontario as a child and he was educated at the Central School and then Chatham Collegiate Institute.
-His father was a Superintendent at The Dominion Sugar Company in Chatham, Ontario.
+His father worked at a sugar mill and he had a sister Helen.
+Dr. Foex moved to Chatham as a child and he was educated at the Central School and then Chatham Collegiate Institute.
+His father was a Superintendent at The Dominion Sugar Company in Chatham.
 Mr. Foex died from complications of an industrial accident at the Sugar Company on the 3rd of August, 1929.

 Dr. Foex attended The University of Toronto Faculty of Medicine.
 He graduated M.D. in 1932 and L.M.C.C. the same year.
 He interned as a Junior Intern at Harper Hospital in Detroit, Michigan and then as a Senior Intern in Pathology at the Banting Institute and Toronto General Hospital from 1933-1934.
 He trained as a surgeon at St. Michael’s Hospital in Toronto, Ontario from 1934-1935.
 From 1935-1936, Dr. Foex was a resident in surgery at Radcliffe Infirmary in Oxford, England.